clkim/DeepLearningPython35/README.md

 The commands shown in the text area below do the following; the text area also shows the _Terminal_ console response to the commands:
 - First, just verify we see the newly created container named _deeplearning_
-- At _DeepLearningPython35_ directory, start `docker` container _deeplearning_ and specifying option to attach an interactive shell, with `docker container start -ai deeplearning`
+- At _DeepLearningPython35_ directory, start `docker` container _deeplearning_ and specify option to attach an interactive shell, with `docker container start -ai deeplearning`
   - At the interactive shell command line inside the container, we `cd` into the _deeplearn_ directory mounted into the container;
   when we created the container, we had bind that mount to the local _DeepLearningPython35_ directory,